NGO Monitor: Political orientation

-Associated Press "ban"
+Relationship with the Associated Press

 According to former Associated Press reporter Matti Friedman, the AP bureau in Jerusalem gave "explicit orders to reporters...to never quote [NGO Monitor] or its director, an American-raised professor named Gerald Steinberg."
 Friedman continues, "In my time as an AP writer moving through the local conflict, with its myriad lunatics, bigots, and killers, the only person I ever saw subjected to an interview ban was this professor."

 The AP responded by saying, "There was no 'ban' on using Prof. Gerald Steinberg.
 He and his NGO Monitor group are cited in at least a half-dozen stories since the 2009 Gaza war."

 Examining the evidence, law professor David Bernstein surmises that while there may not have been a written ban, there was a clear bias by the AP in terms of what it chose not to cover and which sources it chose not to use, that the problem "might not primarily be who is being quoted, but whether NGO influence and possible bias are considered newsworthy to begin with."